Microaggressions: Impact On Mental Health

-Loss of confidence
+- Loss of confidence

-Exhaustion or fatigue
+- Exhaustion or fatigue

-Higher stress levels
+- Higher stress levels

-No motivation to go to work or school
+- No motivation to go to work or school

 If you or a loved one are experiencing suicidal thoughts, reach out for help immediately.
-The National Suicide Prevention Lifeline can be reached at 1-800-273-8255 and is available 24/7.
+The National Suicide Prevention Lifeline can be reached at 988 and is available 24/7.

 Since many disadvantaged groups already have extra obstacles they have to overcome, microaggressions can make it even harder to cope with daily life.
 Microaggressions are so commonplace that there’s never a break from them.
 Even when someone isn’t immediately subjected to one, the effects of previous experiences linger.

-Being Conscious of and Addressing Microaggressions
+Being conscious of and addressing microaggressions

 Microaggressions can be hard to spot, especially if you aren’t familiar with them.
 That said, those belonging to minority groups are more used to noticing them because they often experience them daily.
 So, in general, you can recognize microaggressions most readily when they’re directed at you.
 However, the more familiar you are with the different themes of microaggressions, the more likely you are to spot them.
 If you see or hear something that sounds directed at someone belonging to a minority group, it could be a microaggression.